udacity/CarND-Capstone/README.md

 ### Traffic Light detection

+Traffic light detector gets stop line positions for the traffic lights from route configuration, and the waypoints of the route from ```/base_waypoints``` ROS topic.
+It uses this information to find out a stop point for each traffic light along the route.
+A stop point is a waypoint on which the vechile should stop in case of red light.

+The waypoint updater publishes ```/next_waypoint_ahead``` topic, which contains the next upcoming waypoint for the vehicle.
+Traffic light detection uses this information and stop points for finding out the distance to the next traffic light.

 ### Waypoint Updater
 After the traffic light detection was working sufficiently, we used the traffic light position and its status to adjust the vehicle target velocities.